tecnocen-com/codeception-api-skeleton/README.md

 1. Open a console terminal, execute the composer script `deploy` `composer deploy`

-2. By default it downloads `2.44` as the file `selenium-ss.jar` in the root directory for the project, you can update the version of selenium as you prefer by visiting the [selenium] website.
+2. By default it downloads `3.5.3` as the file `selenium-ss.jar` in the root directory for the project, you can update the version of selenium as you prefer by visiting the [selenium] website.

-3. Install java jdk and xvfb
+3. Install java jdk
-   - [Guide for ubuntu 14.04]
+   - [Installing Selenium on ubuntu 14.04]
-   - [Guide for ubuntu 16.04]
+   - [Installing Selenium on ubuntu 16.04]

 4. Edit the files
    - `codeception.yml`